Man, Leo's going to get piss— what? You kicked his ass? Never mind.

 - Zaeed of Mass Effect 2 has a broken rifle named Jessie that was the most reliable weapon he'd ever used until it finally jammed and would not fire anymore.
 Zaeed laments that he'd give anything for "one last mission with that shitty old rifle."
 If he's still alive at the end of Mass Effect 3 you can learn that he's custom ordered all the part required to repair his rifle.
 Taking Jessie along for the last battle.

 - Shepard pulls a heroic variant on Kai Leng.
-If you take the Renegade interrupt after the final fight with him, Shepard will spin around and backhand his sword, then draw an omniblade and gut Leng like a fish.
+If you take the Renegade interrupt after the final fight with him, Shepard will spin around and smash his sword to bits with a backhand, then draw an omniblade and gut Leng like a fish.

 - Near the end of Eien no Aselia, Desire is broken in a confrontation.
 Yuuto is left unable to fight.
 Until he gets Wisdom, anyway.